mulesoft-consulting/mule4-rest-api-template/README.md

 </repository>
 ```
 6. Add or edit the [settings.xml](https://github.com/mulesoft-consulting/mule4-rest-api-template/blob/master/settings.xml) file in ${user.home}/.m2
-7. Execute command: **mvn clean install** in the project folder (command prompt), and all references will be in place on build success
+7. Execute command: **mvn clean install** in the project folder (command prompt), and all references will be in place on build success.

 ### Test
 - Please make sure you have **API Manager Environment credentials** configured in Anypoint studio.
 This is required for _API autodiscovery_ configuration.